 So if your current user is a valid PostgreSQL user on your local database, you can connect by typing:

 However, it's unlikely that your normal operating system username already has an associated PostgreSQL username.
-So usually, you'll want need to
+So usually, you'll need to log into PostgreSQL using an operating system username that already has an associated PostgreSQL role.

 By default, the super user, or administrative account, for PostgreSQL is called